MicrosoftDocs/Viva/Viva/engage/campaigns.md

 # Set up and manage campaigns in Viva Engage

 Campaigns are an interactive way to drive employee engagement.
 They provide power to build company culture, community, and belonging.
+Viva Engage offers two types of campaigns: *Official* campaigns, which are available to the entire organization, and *community* campaigns, which are exclusive to the community’s membership.

-Only Microsoft 365 Global admins, Engage admins, and corporate communicators can create, manage, and delete *official campaigns*.
+Microsoft 365 Global admins, Engage admins, and corporate communicators can create, manage, and delete official campaigns.
+They can also view the campaign landing page and analytics from the campaign management dashboard.
+Unlicensed admins can only access the campaign management dashboard to delete campaigns.

 Community admins can create, manage, and delete [*community campaigns*](/topic/002003fe-8d8d-42c2-9b7c-6aa2e1d9fef8).
-Official campaigns are available to the entire organization, whereas community campaigns are limited to the community’s membership.

-Only licensed Engage, global, and network admins can create and view the campaign landing page and analytics from the campaign management dashboard.
-Unlicensed admins can only access the campaign management dashboard to delete campaigns created by licensed admins and corporate communicators.

 >[!NOTE]
 >Campaigns are only available in Viva Engage Premium.
 Learn more about licensing [here](manage-engage-licenses-microsoft-365.md).